hard-nett/docs/docs/overview/governance/proposals/templates.md

 Anyone may start a subdao and gather momentum behind it by posting on Commonwealth.
 For more information on Subdao proposals, refer to [this section](/governance/proposals/definitions#subdao--special-initiatives).

 ## D. Protocol (ParamChange) Proposals
-Refer to the [official Evmos documentation](https://docs.evmos.org/users/governance/param_change.html) for protocol and `ParamChange` proposals.